Podunk people

 The Podunk were a Native American people who spoke an Algonquian Quiripi language and lived primarily in what is now known as Hartford County, Connecticut, United States.
 English colonists adopted use of a Nipmuc dialect word for the territory of this people.

 The Podunk are likely the Hoccanum people.

 Name

-Podunk is of Algonquian origin, meaning "where you sink in mire", or a boggy place, in the Nipmuc dialect.
-The Podunk people called their homeplace Nowashe, "between rivers."
+Podunk is of Algonquian origin, meaning 'where you sink in mire', or a boggy place, in the Nipmuc dialect.
+The Podunk people called their homeplace Nowashe, meaning 'between rivers'.

 Territory

 This tribe lived in territory near the mouth of the Park River at its confluence with the Connecticut River.
 The Dutch called these waterways the Little River and Great River, respectively.
 The Dutch indicated their territory on an early 17th-century map with the term Nowass, likely a transliteration of the Algonquian word.

 The former Podunk land is included in the towns of East Hartford, East Windsor, South Windsor, Manchester, part of Ellington, Vernon, Bolton, Marlborough and Glastonbury.
 According to a late 19th-century history, the region north of the Hockanum River was generally known as Podunk in colonial times; that south of the river, as Hockanum; however, these are likely the same people.